 Despite his rejection of the term communism, Bakunin also advocated a two-phase development of the post-revolution economy, according to his close friend James Guillame.
 Guillame wrote an essay in 1874, summarizing Bakunin's views.
 "We should...be guided by the principle, From each according to his ability, to each according to his need.
 When, thanks to the progress of scientific industry and agriculture, production comes to outstrip consumption, and this will be attained some years after the Revolution, it will no longer be necessary to stingily dole out each worker's share of goods.
-Everyone will draw what he needs from the abundant social reserve of commodities...In the meantime, each community will decide for itself during the transition period the method they deem best for the distribution of the products of associated labor." (in Bakunin, 1980; p.
-361-362) He mentions various alternate systainable and to do away with the split between order-givers and order-takers.
+Everyone will revolution, the workers would begin to totally overhaul industrial technology, to make it ecologically sustainable and to do away with the split between order-givers and order-takers.
 We would create a new technology which is "productive" in encouraging human creativity and ecological harmony.